-William Hill Brown, III, Esq. has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in the legal profession.
+William Hill Brown, III, Esq. has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in the legal field.

-Since 1999, Mr. Brown has been senior counsel for Schnader, Harrison, Segal & Lewis.
-His success as an attorney has afforded him the opportunity to take on prominent roles in his profession, including former work as a member of the board of directors for the Lawyers Committee for Civil Rights Under Law, co-chair of the Civil Rights Under Law, chairman and commissioner of the Equal Employment Opportunity Commission, and deputy district attorney and chief of frauds for the District Attorney’s Office in Philadelphia, PA.
-In addition, Mr. Brown taught as a lecturer for the Southwest Legal Foundation, the Practicing Law Institute, and the National Institute for Trial Advocacy.
-Actively involved in his professional community, Mr. Brown affiliates with the American Bar Association, the Philadelphia Bar Association, the DC Bar Association, the Pennsylvania Bar Association, the Federal Bar Association, the National Bar Association, the International-American Bar Association, the World Association of Lawyers, the American Arbitration Association, the Barrister’s Association of Philadelphia and the American Association of Affirmative Action.
+Mr. Brown has taught as a lecturer for the Southwest Legal Foundation, the Practicing Law Institute, and the National Institute for Trial Advocacy.
+He is actively involved in his professional community, Mr. Brown affiliates with the American Bar Association, the Philadelphia Bar Association, the D.C.
+Bar Association, the Pennsylvania Bar Association, the Federal Bar Association, the National Bar Association, the International-American Association of Philadelphia.

 For more information, please visit: